PowerGridModel/power-grid-model/docs/user_manual/calculations.md

           - To increase this ratio, the tap ratio must be increase.
           - Therefore, the tap position of the regulated transformer is increased if it satisfies the bounds set by `tap_min` and `tap_max`.
         - If the tap position of this transformer did not change, the transformer is considered regulated.
+      - If not all transformers within this rank are regulated:
+        - A better combination of tap positions may have been found.
-      - If not all transformers within this rank are regulated, step out of the loop and go to the next iteration step.
+        - Step out of the loop and go to the next iteration step.
   - Exploit the neighbourhood of all transformers (see {hoverxreftooltip}`user_manual/calculations:Initialization and exploitation of regulated transformers`)
     - Re-run the iteration in the above if any of the tap positions changed by the exploitation.